Cognition: Representationalism and anti-representationalism

-Both classical computationalism and common forms of connectionism (Note: It is debated whether all forms of connectionism involve representations.) accept representationalism, which holds that information is stored in representations that depict the state of the world.
-Representations can take various forms, such as symbols, images, and concepts, as well as subsymbolic patterns used to model higher-level structures.
+Both classical computationalism and some forms of connectionism (Note: It is debated whether all forms of connectionism involve representations.) accept representationalism, which holds that information is stored in representations that depict the state of the world.
+Representations can take various forms, such as symbols, images, and concepts, as well as non-symbolic patterns used to model higher-level structures.
 Representationalists examine how cognitive systems encode, manipulate, and decode representations to construct internal models of the environment and predict changes.

 Anti-representationalists reject the idea that cognition is about representing the world through internal models.
 They assert that intelligence arises from the interaction between an organism and its environment rather than from internal processes alone.
-For example, approaches in behaviorism and situated robotics suggest an immediate link between perception and action: environmental stimuli are directly processed and translated into behavior following stimulus-response patterns.
-This outlook suggests that intelligent behavior emerges if an entity has stimulus-response patterns that match the external situation, even if the cognitive system responsible for these patterns has no representations of what the environment is like.
+For example, some approaches in behaviorism and situated robotics suggest a more immediate link between perception and action: environmental stimuli are directly processed and translated into behavior following stimulus–response patterns without constructing detailed internal representations.
+This outlook suggests that intelligent behavior emerges if an entity has stimulus–response patterns that match the external situation, even if the cognitive system responsible for these patterns has no representations of what the environment is like.

-Anti-representationalism is closely related to 4E cognition, a family of views critical of the prioritization of internal representations.
-4E cognition examines the relation between mind, body, and environment, including embodied, embedded, extended, and enactive cognition.
+Anti-representationalism is closely related to 4E cognition, a family of views critical of prioritizing internal representations.
+4E cognition examines the relation between mind, body, and environment through four approaches: embodied, embedded, extended, and enactive cognition.
 Embodied cognition is the idea that cognitive processes are grounded in bodily experience and cannot be understood in isolation from the organism's sensorimotor capacities.
 Embedded cognition asserts that cognitive effort and efficiency depend on physical and social environments.
 Extended cognition claims that the environment not only influences cognition but forms part of it, meaning that cognitive processes extend beyond internal neural activity to include external events.
-Enactive cognition asserts that cognition arises from the active interaction between organism and environment.
+Enactive cognition asserts that cognition arises from the interaction between organism and environment.